 Now, with such a hefty fee to pay for headphones like this, you should expect exceptional sound quality.
 These?
 They don’t disappoint.
 Low-end frequency reproduction receives audible emphasis, without masking out the mids.
 Additionally, treble frequencies are reproduced clearly and don’t suffer from sibilance, partially due to the beryllium drivers that create a light and stiff diaphragm, reducing distortion.

 There’s one thing to note, if you have above average-sized ears, these may be a tad snug.
 If that’s the case, something like the Sennheiser HD1, may prove to be a better fit.
-That said, if that’s a non-issue for you——you’ll be able to enjoy the nearly perfect connectivity of the Crossfade 2.
-That’s right: one of the most aggravating things about Bluetooth is dealing with temperamental connectivity, but during Adam’s testing period, he found that they were able to maintain a reliable connection within the 10-meter range.
+That said, if that’s a non-issue for you——you’ll be able to enjoy the nearly perfect connectivity of the Crossfade 2 Codex.
+That’s right: one of the most aggravating things about Bluetooth is dealing with temperamental connectivity, but these maintain a reliable connection within the 10-meter range.

-Not only are the V-Moda Crossfade 2 built well, but they also sound good.
-They support aptX, which is one of the most reliable and high-quality Bluetooth codecs out there.
-Despite the gruff and tough design, low-end reproduction is well controlled and only occasionally bleeds into the mids.
-Female vocals are masked a bit by the bass emphasis, but treble reproduction is superb.
-Hi-hats are reproduced with just enough emphasis to provide an added sense of clarity without boring holes into your eardrums.
+Not only are the V-Moda Crossfade 2 Codex built well, but they also sound good.
+They support aptX and AAC, the former of which is one of the most reliable and high-quality Bluetooth codecs out there.
+Despite the gruff and tough design, low-end reproduction is well controlled and only occasionally masks the mids.

 The Jabra Elite 65t are the best true wireless headphones from Best Buy